edsousa84/officeWC/wcController/README.md

 ## How to Install Esptool and flash nodeMCU ##

-The following toturial e based on the official one that you can find [here](https://nodemcu.readthedocs.io/en/master/en/flash/) and some of.
+The following tutorial is based on the official NodeMCU documentation which you can find [here](https://nodemcu.readthedocs.io/en/master/en/flash/).

 First of all we need to **install Python**: